djbpitt/collatexInstallation/collatex-installation.md

 * `python_Levenshtein‑0.12.0‑cp34‑none‑win32.whl` (if your system is a 32-bit one)
 * `python_Levenshtein‑0.12.0‑cp34‑none‑win_amd64.whl` (if your system is 64-bit)

-Make a note of where you have saved them (probably the Downloads folder.)
+Make a note of where you have saved that file (probably the Downloads folder.)
 Now return to your Powershell window and type the command:

 	pip install Downloads\python_Levenshtein‑WHATEVER_YOU_JUST_DOWNLOADED.whl